MarioGranada/gameOfDrones/README.md

 UI should run on `http://localhost:4200` which can be accessed through any browser.

+Games Statistics can be found by hitting `http://localhost:4200/statistics`.

 #### Note
 Remind to run API prior to UI since the Angular project makes calls to the Node one in order to work.